 There are a couple of different theories about how CBD weight loss works, many of them are related to how CBD interacts with our endocannabinoid system.

-Biologists discovered the endocannabinoid system in the early 1990s, and they believe that is a cell-signalling system.
+Biologists discovered the endocannabinoid system in the early 1990s, and they believe that it is a cell-signalling system.
 Although more research is needed to fully understand the system, it is believed to play a vital role in maintaining homeostasis.

 The term homeostasis simply refers to the way that our bodies self-regulate.
 This means maintaining metabolism, temperature, hormone levels, breathing rate, blood sugar levels, and the storage and transportation of nutrients.
 In turn, biologists believe that our endocannabinoid system is responsible for regulating moods, sleep, appetite and stimulating areas of the body involved with metabolism.